euwbah/musescore-xen-tuner/README.md

 - Octave 8va/15ma/etc... lines are not supported when non-standard number of nominals are used (e.g. bohlen pierce).
 You can simulate an octave line by setting the reference frequency higher/lower when needed.
 - If an undeclared accidental combination is used, the note will be regarded as without accidental, even if some (but not all) symbols are declared in accidental chains.
 - Ornaments can only be tuned within +/- 100 cents resolution.
+- When exporting MIDI, crescendos/diminuendos do not affect velocity.
+There doesn't seem to be a simple way to get the velocity of a note from the plugin API.
 - Could be very laggy...

 -----